 Yes and no.

-No, because the basic decisions and trade-offs described in this chapter still apply: valuation provides a bargaining zone for negotiations, the grouping of organizational units depends on the synergies, and linking works in line with grouping.
+No, because the basic decisions and trade-offs described in this section still apply: valuation provides a bargaining zone for negotiations, the grouping of organizational units depends on the synergies, and linking works in line with grouping.

 Yes, because many of the problems we highlighted are exacerbated in an international context.
 Beginning with valuation, we have seen that a basic problem is obtaining reliable information and making reasonable assumptions.
 Our ability to do so might be lower for another country.
 Likewise, many companies struggle with PMI in a single country and the complexities of PMI are only compounded in an international context: cultures will be more different, geographical and time distances will lead to more misunderstandings, uncertainty will be higher, and regulation might be more restrictive.